 We asked Anette Thompson, the podiatrist on our Panel of Experts, to weigh in.
 This is what she said:

-For persons living with diabetes, foot spas and foot massage machines are contra-indicated.
+Foot spas and foot massage machines are contra-indicated for diabetics.
+This means it’s not a good idea.
 There is no advantage to soaking feet in a foot spa, as this just makes the skin soggy and more likely to get damaged.

 Soften hard skin